rust-lang/reference/src/items/enumerations.md

 In this example, `Cat` is a _struct-like enum variant_, whereas `Dog` is simply called an enum variant.
 Each enum instance has a _discriminant_ which is an integer associated to it that is used to determine which variant it holds.
-An opaque reference to this variant can be obtained with the [`mem::discriminant`] function.
+An opaque reference to this discriminant can be obtained with the [`mem::discriminant`] function.

 ## Custom Discriminant Values for Field-Less Enumerations